MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/direct-update.md

 ### Sample usage
 1. From the command line, navigate to the Cordova project.
-2. Add a platform using the `cordova platform add` command.
+2. Add a platform by running the `cordova platform add` command.
-3. Prepare and run the Cordova application using `cordova prepare` followed by `cordova run`.
+3. Prepare and run the Cordova application by running the `cordova prepare` command followed by the `cordova run` command.
 4. Alter the application web resources and upload them to the MobileFirst Server as [explained above](#creating-and-deploying-updated-web-resources).